 Federal Direct Graduate PLUS loans are federally sponsored loans for students attending graduate school.
 With a Graduate PLUS Loan, students may borrow up to the full cost of their education less other financial aid received including Federal Direct Loans.
 A credit check is required for all Graduate PLUS Loan applications.
 A student must be enrolled at least half time to be eligible for the funds.
 Repayment of Federal Direct Graduate PLUS Loans is not required while the student is in enrolled at least half-time, and for an additional six months after graduation, leaving school or dropping below half-time enrollment.
 Please visit www.studentaid.ed.gov for current loan fees and interest rates.

 Federal Direct Student Loan Counseling

-Students receiving Federal Direct Loans for the first time at USA must complete an online counseling session before receiving their student loan disbursement.
-During the counseling session, students will be informed of their rights and responsibilities as borrowers, advised on the consequences of excessive borrowing and of defaulting on a student loan, and given tips on money management.
+Students receiving Federal Direct Loans for the first time at USA must complete an online entrance counseling session before receiving their student loan disbursement.
+During the counseling session, students will be informed of their rights and responsibilities as borrowers, advised on the consequences of excessive borrowing, of defaulting on a student loan, and given tips on money management.
 Students must complete the counseling session online at http://www.studentloans.gov.

 When students receive federal funds, their financial need is established according to federal guidelines.
-Students may not receive more financial assistance than their cost of attendance.
+Students may not receive more financial assistance than their Cost of Attendance.
 This occasionally occurs when students receive funds from other sources after the Office of Financial Aid issues a financial aid award.
 This situation is called an over award.